neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_neural-hormonal-endogenous.md

 Answer all questions either electronically or by hand.
 Label each of your answers with the corresponding question number (Q1 - Q10).
 Scan or convert your document to a good quality PDF.
 Upload to gradescope by the deadline.

 ***Please don't hesitate to ask for clarifation on the wording of questions and/or expectations.*** I have revised the format of the text so that key expectations are highlighted (rather than using bold font for the entire question).
+For any multiple choice question that asks for an explanation of your reasoning: I am looking for a correct answer selection as well as reasoning for selecting that answer - the reasoning should logically (and unabiguously) explain for your answer selection.
+Not all multiple choice questions require for reasoning.

 ## Section 1